thinkbot-project/api/sandbox/markdown-docs/docs.md

         -F "code=<hyperelasticity.py" \
         -F "variables=u.vtk"

 Notice a few things.
-We defined the environment this code relies on (FEniCS Project 1.1), we take the code from our `hyperelasticity.py` file, and we request the output variable `u` in VTK format.
+We&#8217;ve now defined that the environment this code relies on is `fenics11` (FEniCS Project 1.1), that we intend to submit code from our `hyperelasticity.py` file, and that we&#8217;d like to request the output variable `u` (defined in our code) in VTK format.

-Again, thinkbot immediately returns with a bunch of JSON-encoded information about this code you just submitted.
-But this time you know what you&#8217;re looking for.
-Grab the URL attribute and check on the status of this code.
+Again, thinkbot immediately returns with a bunch of JSON-encoded information about the code we just `submitted`.
+But this time you know what to look for.
+Grab the `url` attribute from the response and check on the status of our submission.

     curl -X GET https://thinkbot.net/api/v1/jobs/job_id/ \
          -H "Authorization:  Token {{ user_token }}"

-If everything went well, you&#8217;ll see:
+If everything went well, you&#8217;ll see the following.
+If the status indicates that your code is still `running`, wait for a few seconds and retry the `GET` request.

     {
         "url": "https://thinkbot.net/api/v1/jobs/job_id/",